Prescription treatments aren’t the first step. Unlock the power of your existing testosterone with these lifestyle tweaks.

 Healthy sleep habits may also help with fat loss.
 Another University of Chicago study found that dieters who slept for five hours per night lost just as much weight—but 55 percent less fat—as when they slept seven hours or more.
 This might be because sleep deficit increases levels of ghrelin, a hunger hormone associated with increased food intake and retention of fat.

 One easy way to get better sleep: Put your phone away, Vergel says.
 Multiple studies have found that smartphone use before bed is associated with insomnia.
-Click here for five more simple ways to fall and stay asleep, starting tonight!
+Plus, see five simple ways to start sleeping better tonight!

 Step #5: Lift Heavy Objects